 However, Kraft didn't refer to it as Watergate Salad until consumers started requesting the recipe for it under that name.
 And according to Kraft Kitchens, when the recipe for "Pistachio Pineapple Delight" was sent out, an unnamed Chicago food editor renamed it "Watergate Salad" to promote interest in the recipe when she printed it in her column.
 Around that time there was a trend for satirically-named recipes, such as Nixon's Perfectly Clear Consomme and Liddy's Clam-Up Chowder.
 There was even a 'Watergate Cake' recipe floating around.
 However, neither the editor nor the article has been tracked down.

 But this recipe has origins dating back as far as 1925, when Helen Keller published a similar recipe, calling for canned diced pineapple, nuts, marshmallows, whipped cream and other ingredients.
 It was referred to as "Golden Gate Salad."
 It's also know as Shut The Gate Salad, Green Goop, Green Goddess and Green Fluff.
 Interesting how one dessert can have so many different names!
-You can read more about this HERE.
+You can read more about the history and origin of Pistachio Fluff HERE.